RPCdotcom/ZenChain/Readme.md

       - "--base-path=/chain-data"
       - "--rpc-cors=all"
       - "--validator"
-      - "--name=You are currently flying in RPCDOT Airspace - Leave the restricted airspace immediately or you will be engaged "
+      - "--name=You are currently flying in RPCDOT Airspace - Leave the restricted airspace immediately or you will be engaged"
       - "--bootnodes=/dns4/node-7242611732906999808-0.p2p.onfinality.io/tcp/26266/p2p/12D3KooWLAH3GejHmmchsvJpwDYkvacrBeAQbJrip5oZSymx5yrE"
       - "--chain=zenchain_testnet"
 ```